 Hooray for the Red, White & Blue

-Jim & Dianne Flynn decked their boat out in patriotic colors.
+Jim & Diane Flynn decked their boat out in patriotic colors.

 Phantom of Keoka